cypress-io/cypress/docs/source/guides/cypress-basics/commands-elements-and-assertions.md

 So a test function made up entirely of Cypress commands will itself execute quite fast: all it really does is enqueue a bunch of actions.
 Once your function exits, Cypress is ready to kick off and start executing those actions, first-in-first-out.
 One.
 Action.
 At.
 A. Time.

+# Assertions

+Cypress bundles popular assertion libraries for you, and also uses them internally, automatically.
+It exposes synchronous and asynchronous assertion interfaces, so you're always a few keystrokes away from an expressive test.

+But before we talk about _how_ to assert, let's talk about _whether_ to assert!

-# To Assert, or Not To Assert?
+## To Assert, or Not To Assert?

 Cypress makes dozens of assertions available to you via its included libraries, but sometimes the best test may make no assertions at all!
 What do we mean by this?
 Let's look at an example: